 Dragonfly Play School was granted funding for musical instruments and a visiting music instructor.
 Music accelerates brain development and increases school readiness in preschool children.

-The Trout Lake School was granted funding for instruction in traditional Japanese Shibori dying by local artist Julie Beeler.
-The techniques complement studies in plants, math patterns, and sewing.
+Trout Lake artist Julie Beeler taught Trout Lake School students the art of Shibori indigo dyeing.
+The techniques learned complement studies in plants, math patterns, and sewing.